puppeteer/puppeteer/packages/browsers/README.md

 npx @puppeteer/browsers --help
 ```

-CLI help will provide all documentation you need to use the CLI.
+Built-in per-command `help` will provide all documentation you need to use the CLI.

 ```bash
 npx @puppeteer/browsers --help # help for all commands